pageboard/server/README.md

   /.api/upload (POST, no internal api)

 * inspector
-  Inspects any URL to get metadata about it, used by href api.
+  Inspects any URL to get metadata about it.
   - inspector.get (internal api)

 * mail
-  renders a url to mail it:
+  renders a url to mail it to given recipient(s):
   - mail.send (internal api)

 * read